From New York City to Boston: 5 Best Ways to Get There

 Taking the train is perhaps the most charming and relaxing way to get to Boston from New York City.
 You will catch a train from Penn Station in Manhattan to either Boston South Station, right in the heart of the city, or Boston Back Bay Station located in the South End.
 Back Bay Station is a bit quieter and connects to the Orange Line (gateway to North Station), while South Station connects to the Red Line; both have access to commuter trains.

-Amtrak's Acela Express takes around four hours and provides a beautiful ride with Wi-Fi connectivity, power outlets, foldout tables (if you need to work), and a café car.
+Amtrak's Acela Express takes around four hours and provides a beautiful ride with free basic Wi-Fi connectivity, power outlets, foldout tables (if you need to work), and a café car.
 The train is exclusively Business and First Class; prices vary depending on class and departure times.
-A First Class ticket comes with a complimentary at-seat meal, beverages, the option to use the stations' richly appointed lounges, and early boarding.
+A First Class ticket comes with a complimentary at-seat meal, beverages, the option to use the station lounges, and early boarding.